Perfectionism Therapy in Sandy, Utah

 Is perfectionism holding you back from accomplishing your goals?

-• Do you have unrealistic expectations for yourself or others?
+• Do you set unrealistically high standards for yourself or expect too much from others?

 • Do you have a difficult time making decisions because you fear failure?